 I have a Masters degree in Counselling and Psychology, a Bachelors (with Honours) in Performance Art and I’m a Registered Member of the British Association of Counselling and Psychotherapy (BACP).
-I’m currently training towards a qualification in Cognitive Behavioural Therapy (CBT) and also training towards a qualification in ASD, specialising in Asperger’s Syndrome.
+I also have a Diploma in Advanced Cognitive Behavioural Therapy (CBT), a Diploma in Asperger Awareness, including a Certificate in Online and Telephone Counselling.
+In addition, I've completed training in Critical Incident and Stress Management and Debriefing, and Psychological First Aid.
+I'm also undertaking a course in British Sign Language (BSL).
 I’ve provided counselling for over five years, with experience in:

-Dealing with loss and future loss of pets, all aspects of grief and disenfranchised grief, physical and learning difficulties, self-harm, mental and physical abuse, violent behavioural tendencies, empathy and compassion difficulties, memory loss, stroke and the resulting effects, self-esteem, relationships with those who have learning difficulties, anger management, eating disorders, autistic tendencies and spectrum, foster parenting, sexual, mental and physical abuse, violent behavioural tendencies, empathy and compassion difficulties, memory loss, Alzheimer’s, self-esteem, relationships with those who have learning difficulties, anger management, eating disorders, drug and alcohol dependency, mental health difficulties, suicidal tendencies, familial difficulties, work-related illnesses, violent behavioural tendencies, OCD, stress and anxiety, depression, miscarriages, breakdown of relationships, bullying (both workplace and elsewhere), medical diagnosis e.g. epilepsy, trauma, homelessness, residential support, psychological, sexual and physical abuse, court trauma, self-harm, prison PTSD, bipolar disorders, losing children, social expectations, agoraphobia, hysterectomy.
+Dealing with loss and future loss, bereavement, all aspects of grief and disenfranchised grief typically to do with the loss of pets, physical and learning difficulties, self-harm, psychological, physical and sexual abuse, violent behavioural tendencies, empathy and compassion difficulties, memory loss, stroke and the resulting effects, self-esteem, relationships with those who have learning difficulties, anger management, eating disorders, autistic tendencies and spectrum, foster parenting, Alzheimer’s, drug and alcohol dependency, mental health difficulties, suicidal tendencies, familial difficulties, work-related illnesses, OCD, stress and anxiety, depression, miscarriages, breakdown of relationships, bullying (both workplace and elsewhere), medical diagnosis e.g. epilepsy and bipolar disorder, trauma, homelessness, residential support, legal and court trauma, self-harm, post traumatic stress disorder (PTSD) and post traumatic stress (PTS), losing children, social expectations, agoraphobia, menopause and hysterectomy.

 British Association for Counselling & Psychotherapy